jays306/Document-Parsing/README.md

 - Postman automatically sets the correct `Content-Type` header for multipart/form-data
 - You can save this request to a collection for future use
 - To test with different files, simply select a different file in the form-data section
+- If you don't specify a document_type, the system will default to "form_941"

 ## JSON Response Handling